An IMBUS lymph node exam needs to be carefully performed and interpreted to avoid over- or under-reacting to these lumps.

 The last case was a middle-aged woman who noticed a groin swelling.
 The clip shows a mass that seems to contain 3-4 nodes that are enlarged and rounded.
 A few nodes still have hila but the parenchyma is hypoechoic.

-Here is the color Doppler (not power) of the largest node in the group.
+Here is the color Doppler of the largest node in the group.
 The color Doppler flow is increased at the hilum and into the parenchyma of the node.

 It is impossible to know if these are reactive or malignant nodes and given the overall appearance of the group and without an obvious leg, genital, or intra-abdominal inflammation, waiting a month for regression was probably not the right approach for this patient.
 So, an immediate CT of the abdomen and pelvis was obtained, but this showed no pathology to explain the nodes.
-Only longer term follow up will differentiate reactive from malignant.
+Only longer-term follow-up will differentiate reactive from malignant and a biopsy may be needed.

 IMBUS APPROACH TO NODES